ibartomeus/CropPollinationModels/README.md

 [ ] Connect to Zenodo properly.
 [ ] Can we add James original analysis without those being ran during ci?
 [x] Save previous estimate and store it to compare?
-[ ] Add CropPol version used to the paper and how to cite.
+[x] Add CropPol version used to the paper and how to cite.
 [ ] Add send email action.
 [ ] Create pull request first for extra safety?
 [ ] Is it work to move webpages to a folder?
-How github actions work in this case?
+How github actions work in this case?*.
 [ ] Update R, Renv and do snapchot() again.

 # Notes
 If actions are triggered `on: push: branches: main` (they are not right now) you can skip continuous integration in the commit message by adding `[skip ci]`

+* - name: Render and Publish
+  uses: quarto-dev/quarto-actions/publish@v2
+  with:
+    target: gh-pages
+    path: subdirectory-to-use